 Set amongst wooden “floating” houses on the river that are home to many of the areas fishermen this is a paradise in the midst of real life.
 Local children play in the river and their mothers wash their clothes and their fathers fish nearby, the wooden balcony over the tidal waterway offers a beautifully secluded place to lay back in the comforting warmth of the Cambodian rays.

 Instead though we opted to go Stand up Paddleboarding Kampot and explore the mangroves, islands and canals of the river this way.
 SUP is a relatively new sport and one we have taken to with relative ease, in fact, for most people once you get onto your feet you should be fine…although we can’t promise you won’t fall in!
+Using one of the larger inflatable paddle boards also makes it easier!

 Though this time we actually did manage to spend the whole time on the boards, sure, there were a few wobbles here and there but it became a competition to see who could make it all the way back remaining dry!
 Along the way we saw some really stunning sights however, distracting enough to almost make us go overboard, including half sunken boats, beautiful wildlife and local children shouting over at us…I’m pretty sure they wanted us to fall in!!